Regulatory Authorities

 What is a law society?

 Every legal professional in Canada is required by the province or territory they practise in to be a member of a law society and to be governed by its rules.
-According to the Our Members statement from the Federation of Law Societies of Canada, there are 14 provincial (two in Quebec) and territorial law societies that govern more than 136,000 lawyers, Quebec’s 4,200 notaries and Ontario’s 10,600 independent paralegals.
-An underlying principle of Canada’s legal system is that the public has the right to obtain legal advice and be represented by a legal profession that is independent of the government.
+The Federation of Law Societies of Canada reports that 14 provincial (two in Quebec) and territorial law societies together regulate the legal profession, including more than 136,000 lawyers, approximately 4,200 notaries in Quebec, and approximately 10,600 independent paralegals in Ontario.
+These figures are updated periodically; see the FLSC website for current numbers.
+An underlying principle of Canada's legal system is that the public has the right to obtain legal advice and be represented by a legal profession that is independent of the government.
 For that reason, Canadian laws provide for the self-regulation of the legal profession.

 What do law societies do?